PawseySC/using-nimbus/_episodes/04-making-keypairs.md

 Go to the Key Pairs item under the Compute menu.
 Click the button **Create Key Pair**, and give your key pair a name.
 ![Create Keypairs]({{ page.root }}/fig/Nimbus_Create_Key_Pairs.png)

 Enter a name for your keypair and click **Create Keypair**.
 The popup will close and your browser will download the private key file, named something like `my_key.pem`.
-Save it somewhere you can access it later.
+Save it somewhere safe so you can access it later.
 This file is private, and should be treated like a password.
 Do not share it with anyone, or lose it.

 **Note** - If you are using JupyterHub in a Pawsey Training session, just run nano to create a new file e.g. "nano mynewkey.pem" and paste the private key into the new file - see [here](https://pawseysc.github.io/shell-hpc/03-create/index.html) for further info on nano from the Pawsey "Intro to Unix" course.